mboholm/ds2_lt2319/README.md

 ### Interaction tests using `http://tdm/interact`
 As expected, when run with `http://tdm/interact`, all tests are completed, except the three last ones designed for testing the `rasa` NLU (*polite/uncertainty*, *reordered* and *miss-spelled*).
 ### Interaction tests using `http://pipeline/interact`
-Run with `http://tdm/interact` the utterances are not completed as expected.
-However, the error is systematic.
-Consider, for example:
+Run with `http://pipeline/interact` there are some problems.
+The desired output of the http-service is forwarded to the dialogue, but there are troubles with producing the expected uttearnce.

+#### Episode 1
+First, the problem for all the tests is illustrated by the following example.

 ```
 expected:
   S> The temperature is * degrees.